rcicd/tic-tac-robo/Readme.md

 - **Minimax algorithm** for optimal Tic-Tac-Toe AI.
 - **Robot arm control** (Kinova Gen3 Lite) for marker placement.
 - **Gripper control** for manipulating physical markers.
+- **Comprehensive logging system** with automatic session management.
+- **Image saving** for all captured and processed frames.
+- **JSON data export** for detection results and analysis.
 - Clear error handling and interactive prompts.

+## Session Logging

+The system now includes comprehensive logging capabilities:

+- **Automatic session directories**: Each run creates a new numbered session directory in `logs/`
+- **Multi-level logging**: DEBUG, INFO, WARNING, ERROR messages to both file and console
+- **Image capture**: All original, processed, and annotated images are saved
+- **Data export**: Detection results, poses, and calibration data saved as JSON
+- **Performance profiling**: Execution time tracking for all major functions

+See `logs/README.md` for detailed information about the logging structure.

 ## Hardware and Software Requirements